 The price of furniture-style stands can be as much as $100-$150.

 When it comes to piano pedals, there are three options to consider.

-The first one, is to use the sustain pedal that comes with your instrument.
+The first one, is to use a sustain pedal that comes with your instrument.

-On the other hand, if you’re a more experienced player and want a more substantial and realistic sustain pedal, you may want to consider a piano-style chrome pedal that feels and looks like a real piano pedal.
+On the other hand, if you’re a more experienced player and something more substantial and realistic, you may want to consider a piano-style chrome pedal that looks and feels like a real piano pedal.

-Luckily they aren’t very expensive, and I always recommend the M-Audio SP-2, which has proven to be a reliable, high-quality sustain pedal that will work with any digital piano or keyboard with a sustain jack (most of them have one).
+Luckily they aren’t very expensive, and I often recommend the M-Audio SP-2, which has proven to be a reliable high-quality sustain pedal that will work with any keyboard that has a damper jack (most of them do).

-Those who don’t just need a sustain pedal (the most used piano pedal), but need all three pedals found on an acoustic piano (sustain, soft, and sostenuto), should consider buying a 3-pedal unit that manufacturers offer for their digital pianos.
+If you require more than just a sustain pedal (the most commonly used piano pedal) but also need the soft and sostenuto pedals found on an acoustic piano, consider buying a 3-pedal unit that many manufacturers offer as an accessory for their digital pianos.